Terms and Conditions

 1a.
 The Terms and Conditions outlined in this document are effective upon completion of the confirmation process, as detailed in Section 4 below.
 These Terms and Conditions supersede any promises, representations and warranties, whether written or oral, made by or on behalf of the Student, the University, or Study Group.

 2a.
-“Program” refers to individual courses of study.
-Programs offered by Study Group through the Global Gateway Program (GGP) at Baylor University include but may not be limited to 1-Semester International Year (IY1), 2-Semester International Year (IY2), 3-Semester International Year/Intensive English Program (IY3), 1-Semester Global Direct Program (GDP) and the 2-semester Master’s International Year (MIY).
+“Program” refers to individual courses of study and are offered by Study Group through the Global Gateway Program (GGP) at Baylor University which are limited to 1-Semester International Year (IY1), 2-Semester International Year (IY2), 3-Semester International Year/Intensive English Program (IY3), 1-Semester Global Direct Program (GDP) and the 2-semester Master’s International Year (MIY).

 2b.
 “Study Plan” refers to the length of study, including all Study Group Programs to which a student is admitted.
 The initial I-20 issued to the Student will reflect the entire possible duration of time needed to complete the pathway Program.
 If the student is fully admitted to the Master’s Program a new I-20 will be issued to reflect the remaining time necessary to complete the Master’s Program.